calvinw/gem2-experiments/README.md

+The following is the original code this was taken from:

 # Gemini 2.0 Flash Multimodal Live API Client

 A lightweight vanilla JavaScript implementation of the Gemini 2.0 Flash Multimodal Live API client.
 This project provides real-time interaction with Gemini's API through text, audio, video, and screen sharing capabilities.